allegro/blog/_posts/2024-06-20-cost-optimization-data-pipeline-gcp.md

 ---
 layout: post
-title: "A Mission to Cost-Effectiveness: Reducing cost of a single Google Cloud Dataflow Pipeline by Over 60%"
+title: "A Mission to Cost-Effectiveness: Reducing the cost of a single Google Cloud Dataflow Pipeline by Over 60%"
 author: jakub.demianowski
 tags: [ tech, big data ]
 ---